VanHallen64/tdapi-custom/README.md

-# TDAPI - NodeJS TeamDynamix API Wrapper
+# Added custom functions to TDAPI - NodeJS TeamDynamix API Wrapper
 API wrapper for TeamDynamix.

 To read about new features and fixes from a specific version, see the [change log](CHANGELOG.md).